Khalmade/Biogas-system/README.md

 ---

 ## 🎯 Objectives
 1. Survey households to estimate **daily cooking gas demand** and available kitchen waste.
+2. Survey community abattoir and farms to also estimate the animal waste and dung that can be obtained.
-2. Model a **biogas system** using anaerobic digestion of household waste.
+3. Model a **biogas system** using anaerobic digestion of household waste.
-3. Size the system to meet cooking/heating needs.
+4. Size the system to meet cooking/heating needs.

-4. ---**In progress**
+5. ---**In progress**
-5. Extend the design into a **hybrid microgrid** by adding solar PV for electricity.
+6. Extend the design into a **hybrid microgrid** by adding solar PV for electricity.
-6. Analyze cost, sustainability, and scalability for underserved communities.
+7. Analyze cost, sustainability, and scalability for underserved communities.

 ---

 ## 🔬 Methodology

 ### 1. Community Data Collection
-- Survey 20 households → daily cooking fuel use, food waste, kitchen waste.
+- Survey 20 households and agriculture in Wumba → daily cooking fuel use, farm waste, food waste, kitchen waste.
 - Convert waste → methane potential (kg waste → m³ CH₄).

 ### 2. Biogas Process Simulation